garciaalvaro/post-meta-controls/README.txt

 = Setting - Custom Text =

-The following are all the available options for a **Setting - Custom Text**.
+The following are all available options for a **Setting - Custom Text**.
 This control doesn't save data.
 Use it to show text in the sidebar, like a description or instructions.

 	$custom_text = array(